-The 71st Day of Champions Dinner is on hold therefore 2021 grant applications have been suspended as the dinner is based on our ability to fundraise.
+The 71st Day of Champions Dinner is on hold.
+Grant applications are also on hold as the grants are based on our ability to fundraise.
 Check back for updates.
 Thank you.

 In 1949, The Press-Radio Club was formed by 12 local print and radio sports reporters, and its first money-raising effort was a basketball game between local press and radio personalities between halves of a Rochester Royals National Basketball Association game.